 - Cost: 4/5

 LastPass is another iOS password manager app that offers a free version.

-They also allow you to try the premium version for 30 days.
+They also allow you to try the premium version for 30 days with no commitment.

 Lastpass helps you create strong passwords and remembers them based on a master password.
 This, like Dashlane and pretty much every other app on this list, takes advantage of either your fingerprint ID or Face ID with iOS devices.

 And while other iPhone password manager apps on this list also offer Apple Watch apps, LastPass manages to pull this off best.

 The LastPass iOS password manager app delivers a number of different features I like including: